nnirror/facet/README.md

 		- `$('example').silence(n1).iter(128,()=>{this.sup(_.noise(n64).lpf(_.ramp(250,40,20),50).times(_.ramp(1,0,n64)).rangesamps(rf(),n64).fade(0.1),rf())}).play(); // granular synthesis of 128 synthesized kick drums`
 ---
 - **rechunk** ( _chunks_, _probability_ )
 	- slices the input FacetPattern into `chunks` chunks and shuffles the chunks around.
-The `probability` argument controls the percentage of chunks to reorder, and it expects a float between 0 and 1. __Note__: this is intended for use with FacetPatterns with a large enough amount of data to be played back at audio rate.
-For a similar effect on smaller FacetPatterns, use `shuffle()` or `fracture`.
+The `probability` argument controls the percentage of chunks to reorder, and it expects a float between 0 and 1.
+	- The default behavior is for each chunk to be slightly faded in and out to prevent audible clicks, but if you want to run this on smaller chunks of information for control-signal purposes, you can supply a falsy `yes_fade` argument.
 	- example:
 		- `$('example').randsamp('808').rechunk(16).play();	// 16 slices from the sample in random order`
 ---